DEFRA/ffc-development-guide/guides/troubleshooting.md

 - On the Azure portal, the message count for the topic's Service Bus subscription(s) increase once a request has been sent

 What this means
-- The messages received from the Azure topic are pushed to the Service Bus subscription(s) but not being processed
+- The messages received from the Azure topic are pushed to the Service Bus subscription(s) but are not being processed

 What is the solution
-- Check a subcription is setup for the topic, Azure automatically deletes idle subscriptions after 14 days unless specified to never do so during creation
+- Check the subcription is setup for the topic, [Azure automatically deletes idle subscriptions after 14 days](https://docs.microsoft.com/en-us/azure/service-bus-messaging/message-expiration#temporary-entities) unless specified to never do so during creation
 - Usually, another microservice is responsible for ingesting and processing these messages, ensure it is up
 - Check the environmental subscription variables are correct for the ingesting service (these are usually stored locally within the repository in a `.env` file)

+> **Note:** These issues and remedies also apply to Azure's Service Bus queues

 ## Docker